zu-der/PHP-Twitter-Scraper/README.md

 The following are required/recommended for effective functioning of this API.
 Else, some errors may come along;
 - CURL PHP Extension Installed and Enabled.
 - PHP Version >= 7.2.0
-- A good server/internet Connectivity is a con
+- A Poor server/internet Connectivity is a con